February 19, 1955

 Lives in Chelsea, Michigan, United States.

-He married Kathleen Rosemary Treado in 1979, they have three children: Benjamin, Lucas and Nellie.
+He married Kathleen Rosemary Treado in 1979, they two sons: Benjamin, Lucas and one daughter, Nellie.